Historic Images of Singleton's Mill at Layburys Creek

 4. Western view of Singletons Mill

-This is the only image, of which we know, showing the other end wall of the mill, from a viewpoint on the Hawkesbury riverbank upstream from the mill.
+These images show the other end wall of the mill, from a viewpoint on the Hawkesbury riverbank upstream from the mill.

 (4a) Painting by William Lister Lister, created after 1888.